 (b) For New Member & (c) For Renewal Members

-There are three ways to reward your newly sign-up/renewal customers: by points, welcome rewards and store card.
+There are three ways to reward your newly sign-up/renewal members: by points, welcome rewards and store card.

 (d) For Birthday Member